LarhzalOthmane/ClusteredData-Warehouse/README.md

-# 📊 FX Deals Ingestion Service
+# 📊 ClusteredData Warehouse Service

 A Spring Boot application for ingesting, validating, and persisting FX deal records into a PostgreSQL database.
 Developed as part of a Scrum workflow for loading FX deal data into a data warehouse.